 Revision is a very important step during a skill-based writing lesson.
 When students revisit and think deeply about the lesson's focus trait/skill after a rough draft has been completed, they are more likely to remember strategies for using that skill the next time they are asked to write.
 We often gloss over the step of revision when writing lessons go longer than they were supposed to; make certain to find time to include real revision with this lesson.

-Attach the following revision post-its to your students' drafts to help them determine skill-based goals for their stories' revision:
+Attach the following revision Post-it® Note-sized templates to your students' drafts to help them determine skill-based goals for their stories' revision:

-Print on yellow paper or yellow Post-it notes.
+Print on yellow paper or yellow Post-it® Note-sized templates.

-Print on green paper or green Post-it notes.
+Print on green paper or green Post-it® Note-sized templates.

 Have students work cooperatively peer editing and revising their work.
 We use highlighters in our classroom to identify suggested corrections, misspellings or convention errors.
-Discussing the traits of idea development and voice, have students rank each others papers according to the trait-specific Post-Its.
+Discussing the traits of idea development and voice, have students rank each others papers according to the trait-specific Post-it® Note-sized templates.

 Posting revised and edited stories on bulletin boards, selecting “sparkler” stories to share during morning announcements, or providing an opportunity during class for students to share stories aloud are just some of the ways you can publish their work.
 Our school is close enough to an elementary school, where I’ve invited them to come over and hear our stories during their lunch time.
 The kids are looking forward to the visit and the elementary students are excited to come to the “big school”.
 Gobble!
 Gobble!